Find Affordable College Courses

 637 Yearly Graduations

 American College of Education comes in at #3 on our list of the most popular colleges offering master's degrees in curriculum.
 Roughly 8,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,160 per year, while in-state graduate students, on average, pay $5,640 per year.
-For the 2020-2021 academic year, 637 master's degrees were handed out to curriculum majors at American College of Education.
-About 81% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 637 people received their master's degree in curriculum from American College of Education.
+About 84% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
+American College of Education curriculum graduates who receive their master's degree go on to jobs earning a median salary of $55,178.

 489 Yearly Graduations

 The University of Texas at Arlington is the 4th most popular school in the nation for students seeking a master's degree in curriculum.
 Roughly 48,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
-For the 2020-2021 academic year, 489 master's degrees were handed out to curriculum majors at UT Arlington.
-Of these students, 88% were women and 40% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 489 people received their master's degree in curriculum from UT Arlington.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 92% were women.
+Data shows that UT Arlington graduates that hold this degree go on to make a median salary of $55,178.

 #5